Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Introduction

 Instead, we must probe the channel with some finite set of input states and then extrapolate the results to all possible inputs.
 One particularly simple set of input states is the coherent states.
 These are classical states that can easily be generated experimentally.
 However, they form an overcomplete basis, so are sufficient to characterise a CV channel~\cite{lobino_complete_2008,rahimi-keshari_quantum_2011,cooper_characterization_2015,kervinen_extended_2024}.
 In any real experiment, we will also have a maximum energy for our probe states, so the inputs will be restricted to coherent states of bounded energy.

 Whenever we extrapolate from limited data, we need to understand how reliable our learned answer is outside of our limited dataset, i.e., whether it generalises.
-The problem is compounded if we want our solution to hold even outside of the parameter region in which our dataset lies.
+The problem is compounded if we want our solution to hold even outside of the parameter region in which our dataset lies (i.e., outside the space spanned by inputs in the training distribution).
 If our dataset consists of only the outputs for low energy, classical inputs, we may wonder how reliable our input-output relations are for higher energy or non-classical systems.
-This is called out-of-distribution generalisation.
+This is called the out-of-distribution generalisation problem.